V-prajit/relay/README.md

 See `CLAUDE.md` for development guidelines.

 **Quick Guide**:
-1. Create new Flow Module for new API integrations
+1. Create a new Flow Module for new API integrations
-2. Update AI Agent prompt to reference new tools
+2. Update the AI Agent prompt to reference new tools
 3. Add error handling and comprehensive documentation
 4. Test end-to-end via Slack before committing